WadhwaniAI/StudentDropoutEWS/README.md

 ---

-- A valid dataset for training and inference must have a schema consistent with [Dataset Schema](metadata/dataset_schema.json).
+- A valid dataset for training and inference must have a schema *consistent* with [Dataset Schema](metadata/dataset_schema.json).
-- The columns in a usable dataset must be a subset of the columns in [Dataset Schema](metadata/dataset_schema.json).
+  - The columns in a dataset must be a subset of the columns in [Dataset Schema](metadata/dataset_schema.json).
   - If the names of columns in the dataset are different, please modify [Dataset Schema](metadata/dataset_schema.json) before use.
 - The format of an input dataset file must be pickle.
 Example: `dataset/ay2223_grade3.pkl`.
   - Currently, support for other file formats is not provided.
-- The basename of a dataset file is important to extract "academic year" and "grade" using regex.
+- The stem of a dataset file name is important to extract "academic year" and "grade" using regex.
-- The basename must follow the pattern: `ay<academic_year>_grade<grade>.pkl`.
-Eg: `ay2223_grade3.pkl`.
+  - It must follow the pattern: `ay<academic_year>_grade<grade>`.
+Eg: `ay2223_grade3`.

 ---